Stream (film): Release

 In October 2023, a teaser trailer for Stream was released that included 2024 as the set release year for the film.
 In April 2024, it was announced that Stream would be released theatrically on August 21, 2024.
 Stream was released digitally on VOD October 15, 2024, following the theatrical release of the same production team's Terrifier 3.

 Home media

 The film was released on VHS from Witter Entertainment in February 2025.

 Reception

 Dennis Harvey of Variety wrote, "At two full hours, Stream inevitably begins to feel overextended after a certain point — particularly when it reaches a coda that feels tacked on simply to cram in a few more guest stars.
 Still, this unabashedly derivative movie makes so little pretense of aiming for the qualities it lacks, you can hardly begrudge boilerplate slasher enthusiasts the fun they'll have with it."

 Sequel

-In June 2025, it was announced that a sequel, Stream 2, was in the works, set to be directed by Michael Leavy, produced by Jason Leavy and Steven Della Salla, with Steven Della Salla also set as the director of photography for the film.
+In June 2025, it was announced that a sequel, Stream 2: Sudden Death, was in the works, set to be directed by Michael Leavy, produced by Jason Leavy and Steven Della Salla, with Salla also set as the director of photography for the film.
 The film is also set to star David Howard Thornton, reprising his role as Player 2.
+Tim Curry will be appearing in the sequel.
+According to Michael Leavy, Curry finished his work on the film before his death in August 2026, making it one of his final projects.